Aditya-Vinit-Joshi/HW-New/README.md

 ### Getting Started

 1. **Account Creation & Login**
-   - Sign up using email or GitHub account
+   - Sign up using email and password
-   - Complete your profile with interests and expertise level
-   - Set learning preferences and goals

 2. **Resource Discovery**
    - Browse curated AI/ML resources by category
    - Filter by type (research papers, GitHub repos, blog posts)
-   - Sort by difficulty level, rating, or popularity
+   - Sort by views, last updated, alphabetical order and forks(for github repos).
    - Use advanced search with tags and keywords

 3. **Learning Management**
    - Bookmark interesting resources for later
-   - Track progress on resources you're studying
-   - Rate and review completed resources
-   - Add personal notes to bookmarked items

 4. **AI Assistant Integration**
    - Access the AI chatbot for learning support
-   - Get personalized resource recommendations
    - Ask questions about specific topics
    - Receive explanations and clarifications
+   - Curated only for AI/ML related queries

 ### Resource Types